Charleston County, South Carolina

 Cities and towns to be found in Charleston county include ?Awendaw, Hollywood, James Island, Kiawah Island, Lincolnville, McClellanville, Meggett, Mount Pleasant, Ravenel, Rockville, Seabrook Island, Sullivan's Island

 Charleston County vital records can be found at the South Carolina Department of Health has copies of birth records after 1913 and death records after 1930, copies of marriage since Jan 1962 and a Divorce records since 1958.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in South Carolina for current fees and application process.
+Please refer to the information to the Statewide Vital Records in New York for current fees and application process.

 You can search online for Charleston County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for South Carolina Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Charleston County does have Federal Census Schedules to aid in finding out about your family tree.
 Federal Population Schedules are available for 1790, 1800, 1810, 1820, 1830, 1840, 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.